 This also applies to knowing that discussions can continue for as long as necessary and that the meeting will not arbitrarily shut down after an hour and a half.

-As well to be able to run longer meetings a paid webinar service plan will allow to record important meetings, no matter how long they run for.
+To run longer meetings, a paid webinar service plan will also allow recording important meetings, no matter how long they run.
 This can be vital with tricky contracts as the fine details must be hashed out and documented very precisely.
-Being able to run through the recordings in detail is sometimes necessary to make sure that you account for all the points, and note all nuances.
+Understanding the recordings in detail is sometimes necessary to ensure that you account for all the points and note all nuances.

 Create Evergreen Content

 A follow-on advantage to the above is the ability to create and store evergreen content.
-Evergreen content is that which does not date easily and thus can be used over and over.
-Good examples of these are training webinars, which all new employees must undertake and – in some cases – current employees will need to refresh.
+Evergreen content is that which does not date quickly and thus can be used over and over.
+Good examples of these are training webinars, which all new employees must undertake, and — in some cases — current employees will need to refresh.

 Having crisp, high-quality recordings easily accessible by everyone who needs the information can be an enormous help to the HR department in ensuring that everyone has the skills and information needed to be legally compliant and au fait with company policies.